-3° Facilities: In accordance with the provisions of §9, students with a special status on the grounds of holding office may request the following facilities on the grounds of their special status, exclusively in order to attend official meetings of the administration bodies of which they are a member:
+2° Facilities: In accordance with the provisions of §9, students with a special status on the grounds of holding office may request the following facilities on the grounds of their special status, exclusively in order to attend official meetings of the administration bodies of which they are a member or, with regard to moving submission dates, if this is necessary in order not to jeopardize the proper functioning of the student representation in these administrative bodies::

 - having an exemption from or an adjustment of educational activities requiring student attendance.
-In this case, a task may be imposed instead or the educational activity may be organised at a different time within the same academic year for this student; - having one or several examinations rescheduled to a different time in the same academic year and, if necessary, with a different evaluation method, but an examiner cannot be required to provide more than one alternative time slot per student; - being given an alternative time for feedback.
+In this case, a task may be imposed instead or the educational activity may be organised at a different time within the same academic year for this student; - having one or several evaluations rescheduled to a different time in the same academic year and; - move a submission date for a specific course unit to a later date; - being given an alternative time for feedback.